- Blog

 1. Get relevant stakeholders on board

 The first stage in boosting employee engagement is ensuring key stakeholders understand the difference between employee participation, engagement and the key benefits.
 Once conversations with stakeholders begin, it might be useful to understand current engagement levels to pinpoint the scale of the project.
-Throughout this process, it might be useful to regularly check in with stakeholders particularly if they work in different departments, teams or locations as they may offer varied insights, observations or perceptions.
+Throughout this process, it might be useful to regularly check in with stakeholders particularly as they may offer varied insights, observations or perceptions.

 2. Establish open communication

 Once feedback is collated, create a plan with relevant stakeholders to understand how people communicate in the workplace.
-For example, here at Trickle we use our own Trickle platform internally, just as our customers would, so we use Shout Abouts to spread company wide announcements.
+For example, here at Trickle, we use our own Trickle platform internally – just as our customers would – to collect feedback, giving individuals the choice to share feedback either named or anonymously.

 3. Engage employees from day one

 With any communication project it’s important to keep your people in the loop from day one so they understand what’s going on, which in-turn can encourage engagement over time.
 When communicating with people, don’t be afraid to ask people to get involved – either for their thoughts on how to make things better or feedback on an idea.
-Internally at Trickle, we always talk about ‘active listening’ which may lead to you concentrating on what is actually being said by your people.
+Internally at Trickle, we practise ‘active listening’, which involves fully understanding and engaging what is actually being said.

 4. Organise workshops